LLNL/Aluminum/README.md

 Aluminum provides support for non-blocking GPU communication operations in its `NCCL` and `HostTransfer` backends.
 Much like non-blocking MPI operations can be initiated by a thread, progress in the background, and be waited on for completion later, a CUDA stream can do the same thing.
 Aluminum will manage the necessary synchronization and progress, and the communication will be performed on an internal CUDA stream.

+### Thread Safety

+Aluminum provides different levels of thread safety, depending on user requirements.
+This must be chosen at compile time.
+All builds of Aluminum are safe to use in the presence of external threads, but Aluminum offers different guarantes when multiple threads attempt to use Aluminum concurrently.
+* A standard build of Aluminum supports only a single thread calling an Aluminum API at a given time.
+However, Aluminum APIs may be called by multiple different threads, so long as access is synchronized by the caller.
+(This is equivalent to `MPI_THREAD_SERIALIZED`.)
+* Aluminum may be built with `-D ALUMINUM_ENABLE_THREAD_MULTIPLE=YES` to enable support for multiple threads to call Aluminum APIs concurrently.
+Aluminum will provide the appropriate synchronization, but the caller is required to ensure that no cyclic dependencies, deadlocks, races, or the like are introduced.
+(This is equivalent to `MPI_THREAD_MULTIPLE`.)

+There is one exception: Concurrent construction of communicators is not guaranteed to be safe.

 ## Getting started